raphael-attie/AIA-reloaded/readme.md

 This framework assume you know how to download the raw fits files from SDO/AIA.
 An example of the rgb image processing is given in aia_rgb_images.py.
 It processes the raw fits files by rescaling each channel which correspond to one waveband.
 Our examples use the wavebands centered at 304 (red channel), 171 (green channel) and 193 Anstrom (blue channel).
 The assignment of these wavebands to these colors is chosen in accordance to general human perception of colors.
-This is a singular attempt that aims at maximizing our ability to observe the dynamic of the plasma at different temperatures moving across the solar atmospheres.